 - Following documentation on hardening WordPress

-For example, Gravity Forms gives you the option to grant access to users without giving them permission to perform various functions.
+Once you’ve taken care of your core vulnerabilities, you then need to consider how to secure Gravity Forms’ functionality.
+Gravity Forms gives you the option to grant access to users without giving them permission to perform various functions.
 This way, you can assign users only the capabilities they need for their specific user roles.

-Similarly, you can configure Gravity Forms’ file upload field security to limit the feature to logged in users only.
+Similarly, you can configure Gravity Forms’ file upload field security to limit the feature to logged-in users only.
 You can also specify which file extensions are allowed and change the upload path (uploaded files are stored in wp-content/uploads by default).